 Assistance dogs

-Assistance animals are specifically trained to provide support to people with a wide range of disabilities including those who have vision or hearing impairment, need physical support for functional tasks, experience medical episodes or psychiatric disorders.
+Assistance dogs are specifically trained to provide support to people with a wide range of disabilities including those who have vision or hearing impairment, need physical support for functional tasks, experience medical episodes or psychiatric disorders.

 There is no definition or recognition of ‘companion dog’, 'therapy dog' and 'emotional support dog' in either Commonwealth or South Australian legislation.
 The only type of dog that is recognised is an assistance dog.
-A person falsely claiming that their dog is an assistance dog may be fined.

-Applying for accreditation through the Dog and Cat Management Board
+Dog and Cat Management Board Accreditation

-The Accreditation of Assistance Dogs policy lists the requirements/criteria and the application process.
+The Accreditation of Assistance Dogs Policy lists the requirements/criteria and the application process.

 If you believe you meet the criteria set out in the above policy, an application can be forwarded to the Dog and Cat Management Board via email or by post to GPO Box 1047, Adelaide 5001.

-The Disability Discrimination Act defines an assistance animal as a dog or other animal that:
+The Disability Discrimination Act 1992 defines an assistance animal as a dog or other animal that:

 “is trained to assist a person with a disability to alleviate the effect of the disability and to meet standards of hygiene and behaviour that are appropriate for an animal in a public place”.